maraf/kb/linux/network-file-system.md

 exportfs -ra
 ```

--a     Export or unexport all directories.
+-a     Export or unexport all directories.<br>
 -r     Reexport   all   directories, synchronizing /var/lib/nfs/etab with /etc/exports and files under /etc/exports.d.

 # Client